butchered-snake/client/README.md

 push the direction into the fifo queue of the tail.
 When the head moves through the client's board, the directions it took are stored inside the tail's fifo-queue and it will constantly produce body cells behind it.
-As soon as the tail enters the client's field it will start to pop the queue and take the same path as the head replacing the next body part with itself and setting it's previous position to `Free`.
+As soon as the tail enters the client's field it will start to pop the queue and take the same path as the head replacing the next body part with itself and setting its previous position to `Free`.
 Each client is only storing its part of the snake.
 That means no matter how long the snake is, a client will at most have to store (`boardSize` - 2) x (`boardSize` - 2) elements inside the fifo queue.
 When a clients board contains the tail and a `FoodEaten` event is received, a `NoDirection` element is appended to the